With China Tourist Visa Resumed,

 1) Lhasa - Shigatse (270km; Perfect G318 Friendship Highway)

-Leaving off Lhasa, we follow the G318 Friendship Highway and go straightly westwards with a completely worry-free road condition.
-The asphalt-covered road during this section ensures a splendid road condition with no bumpy road surface but smooth and unobstructed national highway.
+Leaving Lhasa, you follow the G318 Friendship Highway westwards on a completely reliable road.
+The asphalt-covered road during this section ensures smooth road conditions with no bumpy road surfaces.

 Lhasa to Shigatse Road ConditionG318 Friendship Highway, perfect road condition only with intermittent speed limits